-- BRAZIL Following our proposals to members of the National Congress and Government departments, a decree on the legal status of foreigners, issued in May 2016 and effected in 2017, included a clause that dependants of temporary work visa holders can work in Brazil. - CHINA In 2016, we started to explore the rights of dependants under new and developing federal and regional regulations on work permits for foreign experts. - EUROPEAN UNION Provisions for non-European family members to work were included in the EU 'Blue Card' Directive.
-We are seeking further simplification and improvement in a revision of the Directive in 2018.
-We also campaigned successfully for family members to be allowed to work under the EU Directive on Intra-Corporate Transfers and are now monitoring its implementation in practice. - INDIA Our work resulted in a change of regulations, permitting spouses of intra-company transferees to apply for an employment visa in India.
+- BRAZIL: Following our proposals to members of the National Congress and Government departments, a decree on the legal status of foreigners issued in May 2016 and effected in 2017, included a clause that dependants of temporary work visas can work in Brazil. - CHINA: In 2016, we started to explore the rights of dependants under new and developing federal and regional regulations.
+Having consulted our network and in follow-up to of our 2020 Sponsor Round Table we are stepping up our work in China in 2021. - EUROPEAN UNION: Provisions for non-European family members to work were included in the EU 'Blue Card' Directive.
+We campaigned for further improvement in the revised EU Blue Card which is due for adoption in 2021.
+We also campaigned successfully for family members to be allowed to work under the EU Directive on Intra-Corporate Transfers and are now monitoring it's implementation in practice. - INDIA: Our work resulted in a change of regulations, permitting spouses of intra-company transferees to apply for an employment visa in India.
 We continue to advocate full access to employment and self-employment and have steadily built consensus on the need for change.
-Over the past three years we met with the Ministers of State for Home Affairs and External Affairs to seek support for a new visa regulation on Intra-Corporate Transfers, including the right of dependants to work.
-The proposal is under consideration.
+Over recent years and with our sponsor network, we have written to, and met with Ministers of State for Home Affairs and External Affairs to seek support for a new visa regulation on Intra-Corporate Transfers, including the right of dependants to work.
+The proposal is under consideration. - JAPAN: As a resoult of efforts, improvements were made to work permit requirements for professional spouses.
+We continue to promote full work authorisation.

-- JAPAN As a result of our efforts, improvements were made to work permit requirements for professional spouses.
-We continue to promote full work authorisation. - SOUTH AFRICA In 2016 and 2018, we submitted a response to the Green and White Paper on International Migration, in which we called for work authorisation for the family members of intracompany transferees and others with critical skills.
-We will continue to promote access to employment for family members as this legislation develops. - UK In the past decade, we successfully argued against a tightening of regulations for dependants of intra-company transferees and other skilled workers during reviews of Tier 2 visa policy in the light of growing immigration levels.
+- SOUTH AFRICA: In 2016 and 2018, we submitted a response to the Green and White Paper on International Migration, in which we called for work authorisation for the family members of intra-company transferees and others with critical skills.
+We responded to the 2021 critical skills list consultation and will continue to promote access to employment for family members as legislation develops. - UK: In the past decade, we successfully argued against a tightening of regulations for dependants of intra-company transferees and other skilled workers.
 We provided valuable evidence and insights from our global and UK surveys and the right of dependants to work was retained.
-We are also promoting the rights of family members in the context of Brexit. - USA We are promoting an extension of employment authorisation for spouses of all skilled work permit holders, as well as recognition of unmarried partners.
-Our current focus is on H1B partners, including H4 spouses at risk of having their work access rescinded.
+We are also promoting the rights of family members in the context of Brexit. - IRELAND: We continue to advocate for direct work access for dependants in Ireland.
+We are now focusing on spouses and partners of ICTs following the welcome 2019 government decision to enable work access for family members of critical skills employment permit holders. - USA: In the US, having advocated in favour of retaining H4 work authorisation, we were pleased to see plans to rescind the H4 EAD withdrawn in January 2021.
+In March 2021 we launched our US position paper, making recommendations to government that would improve direct employment access for L2, H4 and O3 visa holders, as part of a streamlined and more inclusive system.